Chief Executive Officer

 Favorite Quote: “Real education should consist of drawing the goodness and the best out of our own students.
 What better books can there be than the book of humanity?” – Cesar Chavez

-San Diego State University – Bachelor of Arts (B.A) in Spanish; Bachelor of Arts (B.A.) in Chicano/a Studies
+University of San Diego – Bachelor of Arts (B.A.) in Ethnic Studies and Sociology

 Middle School Specialist

 California State University, Long Beach – Bachelor of Arts (B.A.) in Anthropology

 Iyari was born and raised in San Diego, California.
 Since a young age her parents taught her the importance of giving back to her community.
 As a child she grew up involved within the arts and community outreach with her families San Diego based non-profit, Izcalli.
 An organization which aims to empower Latinx and Native students through the arts and education.
 Due to her upbringing, much of Iyari’s work and passions revolve around the importance of bridging the arts, education and community engagement.
 She attended Cal State Long Beach in which she received her degree in Anthropology and learned that she was passionate about working within education.

 Soon after graduating, Iyari moved back to San Diego and continued to work within arts education.
 She was a part of the exhibitions team at the New Children’s Museum and also taught as a Teaching Artist, through Izcalli and Arts for Learning, teaching theater and writing to high school and middle school students.
 Through her work she has witnessed the powerful impact that the arts have upon empowering and engaging students in developing their sense of identity, confidence and improving their overall performance within school.
 She is determined to continue to dedicate her time and energy to her students in order to further prepare them for their future of graduating from the university and fulfilling their dreams.
 She can be reached at Iyari@blci.org.

 Passions: Creating a more equitable education system and ensuring that all, regardless of background, have access to the arts and higher education.